-- 3.1.1 Planning and Zoning Board Organization - 3.1.1.1 Establishment.
-A Planning and Zoning Board is hereby established for the City. - 3.1.1.2 Appointment.
-The Planning and Zoning Board shall consist of five (5) residents of the City who shall be appointed by the City Council.
-If the City Council so elects, the terms of office of members of the Planning and Zoning Board shall run concurrently with said members term of office on the Board of Adjustment.
+- 3.1.1 Planning and Zoning Board: Organization - 3.1.1.1 Establishment.
+A Planning and Zoning Board is hereby established for the County. - 3.1.1.2 Appointment.
+The Planning and Zoning Board shall consist of five (5) residents of the County who shall be appointed by the Board of County Commissioners.